Pay off an overdraft with a credit card

 This is pretty much the same way that some people use 0% purchases deals to make money through stoozing (guide here) except that instead of going to a savings account the cash is going to pay off the overdraft.

-Again, though, paying off the whole credit card balance before the end of the 0% period is essential for this trick to not only save money but avoid ending up with the same debt placed elsewhere - so throughout the 0% period you'll need to have enough money coming in to both make payments off the overdraft and to save whatever is spent on the 0% purchases card.
+Again, though, paying off the whole credit card balance before the end of the 0% period is essential for this trick to avoid ending up with the same debt placed elsewhere - so throughout the 0% period the cardholder would need to have enough money coming in to both make payments off the overdraft and to save whatever is spent on the 0% purchases card.

 According to insolvency specialists R3, 42% of Britons often or sometimes run out of wages before the end of the month.